azullah/Getting_Cleaning_data/README.md

 =========================================

 - 'README.md'   -  Describes background information, files and description of script
-- 'summary.txt' -  Summary of the mean and standard deviation features by student ID and activity (including postural transitions)
+- 'summary.txt' -  Summary of the mean and standard deviation features by student ID and activity
 - 'CodeBook.md' - List of column names and their descriptions (codebook)
 - 'run_analysis.R' - R script to summarize the data
 - 'activity_labels.txt' - List of activities and postural transitions (1 to 12)